 Best Portable: Spikeball Game Set

-Have Spikeball, will travel.
-This game set comes with everything you need to play this fun and active game, including a drawstring bag so you can take it on the road no matter where you're headed.
-There’s even an app you can download to find players in your area who want to in on the action!
+This game set comes with everything you need to play this fun and active game, including a drawstring bag so you can pack the whole thing up when you're finished playing.

 To get started you'll need four players (two players per team) and room to play.
 Teams take turns serving by hitting the ball into the net, then it plays out much like volleyball, except the goal is to hit the ball into, not over the net.
 A team wins points when the opposing team hits the ball into the rim or onto the ground or if it bounces more than once on the net.
 This game has a cult-like following of players who say that it’s well-made, fun, and addictive.

 If you don't want to spend a ton of money on an outdoor activity for your kids, this outdoor chalk will provide endless fun for kids of all ages.
 Kiddos can use it to create games of hopscotch and four square or beautiful masterpieces.
-The bright colors show up well on concrete and the glitter shimmers in the sunlight (you may not see the glitter on cloudy days though).
+The bright colors show up well on concrete and there are plenty of pieces for everyone to create their own designs.
 When it’s time to clean up, it washes away easily with water.
-Five pieces of chalk come in a pack, so there’s enough to share, but it’s also great for creative solo-play when no friends or family members are around.
+You et 60 pieces in a pack, so if some get broken or used, you'll have plenty left over to keep drawing.Continue to 9 of 10 below.

 Best for Baby: SwimSchool Baby Splash Mat with Backrest

 Your littlest one may not be ready to dive into the pool, but this splash mat is a great way to keep them cool and let them have some fun in the water.
 It comes with a built-in backrest and three stacking rings and it’s printed with brightly colored fish and other ocean creatures.
 You can fill it with as much or as little water as you like.
-It’s easy to inflate and fold up, which makes it great to take along to the pool, park, or anywhere else.
-When it’s inflated, it measures 28 inches in circumference and is recommended for babies ages 6-18 months.
+It’s easy to inflate and fold up, so you can take it out when it's time ti play, but keep it tucked away the rest of the time.
+When it’s inflated, it measures 28 inches in circumference and is recommended for babies ages 6 to 18 months.

 Parents say it’s a great first pool and that babies love it.
 They say it’s easy to take on the go and simple to clean and store.
 Some note that the back isn’t strong enough to support babies who can’t sit unassisted, but most say it’s a well-made and a great way to entertain babies in warm weather.

-Best for Toddlers: Little Tikes Spiralin’ Seas Waterpark Play Table
+Best Educational: Little Tikes Spiralin’ Seas Waterpark Play Table

 What to Look for in a Backyard Toy